flecoqui/TestFunctionRestAPI/README.md

 * **repoFunctionPath:** The path to the Azure Function code, by default "TestFunctionApp"</p>
 </p>

+## DEPLOYING AND TESTING A FUNCTION REST API ON AZURE KUBERNETES SERVICE WITH KEDA AND PROMETHEUS

+### CREATE RESOURCE GROUP:
+First you need to create the resource group which will be associated with this deployment.
+For this step, you can use Azure CLI v1 or v2.

+* **Azure CLI 1.0:** azure group create "ResourceGroupName" "RegionName"

+* **Azure CLI 2.0:** az group create an "ResourceGroupName" -l "RegionName"

+For instance:

+    azure group create TestFunctionRestAPIrg eastus2

+    az group create -n TestFunctionRestAPIrg -l eastus2

 ### DEPLOY REST API ON AZURE KUBERNETES SERVICE: